Choijh03/CNN_CATS_vS_DOGS/README.md

 This was Second Machine Learning project using Jupyter Noter book in Anaconda (same as CNN_CARS_VS_MOTORCYCLES)

-Tensorflow concept was used to distinguish 2 different objects (cats vs dogs).
+Covolutional Neural Network (tensorflow) was used to distinguish 2 different objects (cats vs dogs).

 One error foudn was that sometimes pictures setting says JPEG or JPG, they are not really in JPEG or JPG.